kapiblue/producer-consumer/README.md

 ## Features

 * Supports running several producers and consumers at the same time
-* uses a circular buffer of size N to support up to N concurrent processes (by default N=5)
+* Uses a circular buffer of size N to support up to N concurrent processes (by default N=5)
 * The ordering of items being consumed reflects production end times

 ## Sources